 Just a 2-hour drive from Phoenix is one of the Southwest’s most exciting national parks.
 Saguaro National Park is perfect for a day trip from Phoenix.

 It is home to the nation’s most giant cacti.
-The park gets its name from the saguaro, a large cactus that is native to the Sonoran Desert, and that does not grow naturally elsewhere.
+The park gets its name from the saguaro, a giant cactus native to the Sonoran Desert, and does not grow naturally elsewhere.

 Plants can grow to be over 40 feet tall.
 There are around 1,8 million saguaro cacti in the Park.